 If you live in New Mexico or are planning to move there soon, you’ll need to know about the state’s requirements and overall trends on car insurance.

 Are the laws overly strict?
 Is it an expensive place to insure a vehicle?
-Learn the answers to these questions and more in our guide to insuring your car in this Southwestern state.
+Compare requirements, laws and average costs to get the best deal on insuring your car in this Southwestern state.

 New Mexico’s average annual cost for auto insurance is just below the national average, coming in at around $1,200.
 So if you’re older than 25 and don’t have any major violations on your driving record, you can probably expect to pay around this much for coverage.